moffel1020/tileir-cpu-benchmarks/README.md

 then `python3 export_triton_kernels`

 ## Acknowledgements
-Most triton and C++ kernels where taken from https://github.com/Terapines/AI-Benchmark/
+Most triton and C++ kernels were taken from https://github.com/Terapines/AI-Benchmark/

 The cuTile swiglu implementation is adapted from https://github.com/aghilann/bastile/